dmaier-couchbase/cb-workshop/VMSetup.md

 * Keep the default settings for Glassfish and click on 'Next'
 * Click on 'Install'
 * Wait until the installation is finished
+* Click on 'Finish'

+Now log-in via the graphical user interface as user 'couchbase' and start Netbeans via the start menu.

+* Applications -> Programming -> Netbeans
+* File -> Open Project
+* Navigate to /home/couchbase/Git/cb-workshop
+* Select folder '3'
+* Click on 'Open Project'
+* Wait a moment until the Netbeans project is initialized
+* Netbeans comes with Maven so this is automatically recognized as a Maven project
+* Right click on it and select 'Clean and Build'
+* This downloads all the dependencies to the Maven cache
+* The build should complete with 'BUILD SUCCESS'
+* Close the project again!
+* Close Netbeans!